Winter Storm

 until the storm passes.
 The kit should include the following:

-Canned fruit, nuts, and high energy "munchies."
-Non-electric can opener
+- Canned fruit, nuts, and high energy "munchies."

 if necessary.

-Several bottles of water.
-Eating snow will lower your body temperature.
+- Several bottles of water.
+Eating snow will lower your

 If necessary, melt it first.